CityofToronto/bdit_data-sources/README.md

 * Strictly conforms to FLOW LOADER data file structure
 * Typical ATR counts 24h * 3 days at location in either 1 or both directions
 * Each PCS/ATR is given a unique identifier to avoid duplicate records

+### Open Data Releases

+BDIT has released ATR data on the open data portal, in the form of count data collected during the King Street Pilot.
+* [King St. Transit Pilot - 2015 King Street Traffic Counts](https://www.toronto.ca/city-government/data-research-maps/open-data/open-data-catalogue/#23c0a4a8-12f6-5ca7-9710-a5cf29a0a3e7) contains 15 minute aggregated ATR data collected during 2015 of various locations on King Street
+* [King St. Transit Pilot – Detailed Traffic & Pedestrian Volumes](https://www.toronto.ca/city-government/data-research-maps/open-data/open-data-catalogue/#55a44849-90eb-ed1e-fbca-a7ad6b1025e3) contains 15 minute aggregated ATR data collected from Miovision readers during the King Street Pilot.
+The counts occurred at 31-32 locations at or around the King Street Pilot Area.
+* [King St. Transit Pilot - Traffic & Pedestrian Volumes Summary](https://www.toronto.ca/city-government/data-research-maps/open-data/open-data-catalogue/#dfd63698-5d0e-3d24-0732-9d1fea58523c) is a summarized version of the above data by grouping the data by month, and only including peak period and east-west data.
+The data in this dataset goes into the [King Street Pilot Dashboard](https://www.toronto.ca/city-government/planning-development/planning-studies-initiatives/king-street-pilot/data-reports-background-materials/)

 ## Vehicle Detector Station (VDS)